davijit868/Azure-ML-Engineer-Capstone/README.md

 # Udacity Azure Machine Learning Engineer Capstone

-The goal of this project is to predict death events due to heart failure events.
-The data is in the comma separated values (CSV) format.
-Each row in this dataset describes an attributing factor for an early heart attack.
-The project pipeline is built entierly on the AzureML ecosystem and relies on AutoML and HyperDrive to find and tune the best model.
-The final model is deployed and an endpoint is available for real-time predictions.
-To give a high-level understanding of the components of Azure and how they work together to assist in the process of building, deploying, and maintaining machine learning models.
+This is the final project for Udacity Machine Learning Engineer with Microsoft Azure Nanodegree.
+In this project heart failure dataset is taken from Kaggle.
+The project pipeline is built entierly on the AzureML ecosystem and relies on AutoML and HyperDrive to find and tune the best model for classification.
+The the best model out of the two is then deployed and an endpoint is available for real-time predictions.
+This project is all about giving a high-level understanding of the components of Azure and how they work together to assist in the process of building, deploying, and maintaining machine learning models.

 ## Dataset